paulmooreparks/Xfer/README.md

 ## Basic Syntax

 An Xfer document is composed of keywords and elements.
 An element typically begins and ends with angle brackets (< and >) unless using minified syntax (discussed later).
-The first character inside the angle brackets is the marker character, which indicates the type of the element.
-The marker character is followed by the element's content.
+The first character inside the angle brackets is the specifier character, which indicates the type of the element.
+The specifier character is followed by the element's content.
 The content varies based on the type of the element.
 Elements may be nested, and they may contain comments.

 ```xfer
 </ Below is a string element />